python/mypy/docs/source/getting_started.rst

 Running mypy
 ************

 Once mypy is installed, run it by using the ``mypy`` tool.
-The command that you use to run mypy depends on wether you installed it with pip or uv.
+The command that you use to run mypy depends on whether you installed it with pip or uv.

 For pip, use: